PSDI-UK/psdi-data-conversion/CONTRIBUTING.md

 Then, follow the following steps to make the release:

 1. Merge the pull request to `release`.
 The release candidate branch can be safely deleted.
 This should trigger an automated pipeline to tag, publish, and deploy and the new code.
+2. After the above pipeline finishes, confirm that the changes are shown live on the staging site at https://data-conversion-staging.psdi.ac.uk/ by checking the version shown at the bottom of the Documentation page.
+If necessary, double-check that nothing has broken due to the slight changes in appearance between the dev and staging sites
+3. Manually trigger the `CI - Deploy to production cluster` workflow on the `release` branch to deploy the site from the staging to release environment, which will make the changes visible to users
+4. After completion of the workflow, confirm that the changes are live on the production site at https://data-conversion.psdi.ac.uk/ by checking the version shown at the bottom of the Documentation page
-2. Merge `release` into `main` via PR (obviously don't delete `release` - if it even gives you the option to, something has gone wrong in the project rulesets, so report this).
+5. Merge `release` into `main` via PR (obviously don't delete `release` - if it even gives you the option to, something has gone wrong in the project rulesets, so report this).

 ## Changelog